geosolutions-it/MapStore2/docs/developer-guide/integrations/auth-docker-setup.md

 - `DATADIR_PATH`: optional path to the MapStore datadir mounted in the container.
 If omitted, `./datadir` is used.

 !!! warning
-    Do not reuse the sample passwords in shared, staging or production environments.
+    Do not reuse the sample passwords or client secret in shared, staging or production environments.
+The placeholder values in this repository are intentionally guessable.
 Update `.env`, the Keycloak realm, LDIF files and MapStore datadir properties consistently.

 ## Prepare The Datadir